sigmorphon/sigmorphon.github.io/sharedtasks/2020/task2.md

 This year's SIGMORPHON Task 2 finally fills the gap between recent SIGMORPHON shared tasks on morphological inflection learned from limited training data and completely unsupervised morphological generation by proposing the task of **unsupervised morphological paradigm completion**.
 The goal is to construct and fill inflection tables exclusively from raw text and a lemma list for a known part of speech (POS).

-**TL;DR**: In this task, participants will create a computational system that receives raw text and a set of (verbal) lemmas in the same language, then produces complete morphological paradigms for these lemmas.
+**Summary**: In this task, participants will create a computational system that receives raw text and a set of (verbal) lemmas in the same language, then produces complete morphological paradigms for these lemmas.

 ## Important Links